The Other Guys: Plot

-Captain Gene Mauch orders Allen and Terry to hand over their evidence to Ershon's attorney, Don Beaman, who also works for the Securities and Exchange Commission.
+Captain Gene Mauch orders Allen and Terry to hand over their evidence to a Securities and Exchange Commission agent, who turns out to be Ershon's attorney, Don Beaman.
 Upset when they are taken off the case, Allen briefly reverts to his Gator personality and Sheila kicks him out.
 Meanwhile, Terry unsuccessfully attempts to reconnect with his ex-fiancée Francine, who had left him over his anger issues.

-After Terry and Allan fail to prevent Beaman's apparent suicide, Mauch splits them up, sending Terry to traffic duty and Allen to beat patrol.
-Allen keeps investigating on his own and learns that Danson and Highsmith died responding to a jewel robbery, which Wesley set up as a diversion in order to break in to another accounting firm tied to Ershon.
+After Terry and Allen fail to prevent Beaman's apparent suicide, Mauch splits them up, sending Terry to traffic duty and Allen to beat patrol.
+Allen keeps investigating on his own and learns that Wesley set up the jewel robbery as a diversion in order to break in to another accounting firm tied to Ershon.
 Allen convinces Terry to join him, and they brief Mauch at his second job at Bed Bath & Beyond; Mauch admits that he has hampered them because of Ershon's high-profile connections, but allows them to pursue the case.

 Terry and Allen crash an investment meeting to arrest Ershon, where they learn that he has embezzled $32 billion from the NYPD pension fund.
 Wesley, along with Chechen and Nigerian "investors", open fire on the duo, who escape with Ershon.
 He confesses that the pension money is already in his account awaiting transfer to Lendl Global the next morning.
 Realizing that preventing the transfer will be perilous, Allen and Terry reconcile with Sheila and Francine that night.

 After evading Wesley, other mercenaries and NYPD officers who believe Allen and Terry have gone rogue, the duo bring Ershon to the bank in time to stop the transfer.
 Mauch arrives with backup and arrests Ershon for embezzlement and Wesley for multiple counts of murder.